RV 101 Dealer - Customer RV Walk Through RV Orientation® Online Video Training Program

 It is our goal to assist you in learning how to properly and safely use and maintain your Recreation Vehicle.
-In our unique online training course we put the RV dealer orientation (walk-through) class into video format (with supporting text and learning tools).
+In our unique online RV training course we put the RV dealer orientation (walk-through) class into video format (with supporting text and learning tools).

 The easy to understand format uses charts and hands-on demonstration to cover topics like campground setup, the LP gas system, water system, wastewater system, and the electrical system.
 In addition to the major systems of an RV the video includes instruction on RV appliances and RV accessories.
-The video is generic and covers both towable and motorized RVs.
+The video training is generic and covers both towable and motorized RVs.

-Also, when you purchase a new RV the dealership usually gives you what is referred to as a starter kit.
+When you purchase a new RV the dealership usually gives you what is referred to as a starter kit.
 The starter kit is typically made up of an RV drinking water hose, a sewer drain hose, a roll of RV toilet paper and some holding tank treatments.
 It’s a nice gesture, but you will quickly discover you cannot go camping and properly set-up and use the RV with these limited supplies.
 In fact, there are many other products you will need, to make all of your RV trips more enjoyable.